The College collaborates closely with Texas Global in order to provide you with a wide range of international opportunities.

 STEP 4.
 Review important general travel and safety information, as well as information specific to your host country, and learn about your responsibilities while you are abroad.
 Depending on your destination you may need to complete online travel counseling, offered by UT Health Services, and may need immunizations (also offered by UHS).

 STEP 5.
 Attend the required pre-departure orientation session(s) for your program.
 Learn all you can about your host country and follow the local news so you are aware of what the issues of the day are.
 Think about developing your intercultural competencies to better learn and adjust throughout your program and once you're back.
-Apply to be a UT Global Ambassador.
+Apply to be a UT Global Ambassador during your time abroad and a Peer Mentor after you return.
 Prepare, prepare, prepare!